kristianmandrup/ember-config/README.md

 ### CSS precompilers

-Installs a precompiler of your choice.
-The precompiler will compile to CSS.
+Installs a CSS precompiler of your choice.

 - CSS (none - default)
 - LESS